LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 ## How do I access RStudio?

-To open an RStudio interface, you can select the RStudio notebook from the Jupyter Launcher (ctrl+shift+L).
+To open an RStudio interface, you can select the RStudio notebook icon from the Jupyter Launcher (ctrl+shift+L).
+This will open a new JupyterLab tab which has an RStudio interface and access to all the same packages you would find elsewhere on your account.

 ![RStudio Launcher icon](RStudio-launcher.png)